"To foster our community's capacity to care for one another

 United Way funds local programming for local people.
 Programs are chosen based on community needs.
 Agencies are monitored to ensure positive outcomes.
 United Way of Central Kane funds allows the agencies more time to spend on delivering programming to our residents.

 United Way is cost effective in the dollars raised.
-Last year, over 12,000 local people were helped by the contributions through United Way of Central Kane County.
-Ninety-seven cents of every dollar raised remain in the central Kane county communities.
+Last year, over 13,000 local people were helped by the contributions through United Way of Central Kane County.
+Ninety-four cents of every dollar raised remain in the central Kane county communities.
 United Way of Central Kane County requires a measurement of outcome data from the agencies we fund.
 Knowing who was helped, and how, help us assess community needs and provides clarity to the agencies.
 Measuring the effectiveness of programs helps our Allocation Volunteers to decide which programs receive funding.

 United Way of Central Kane County view programs in terms of cost effectiveness for the dollars invested in serving children and adults.
 One agency executive director said that it helped her look at ways to better serve clients.
 This process is good stewardship for the dollars raised from the community.
 Program outcome based reporting changes people's lives by maximizing program benefits.